tamtakoe/gulp-add-imported-styles/README.md

         ],
         {basename: 'main'}))

-//We have stream with two extra files:
+//We have stream with two extra files.
+F.e.:
+//some.styl
+//some.css
+//... other styles from src stream
+//
 //main.styl
 //@import 'stylus/variables.styl';
 //@import 'stylus/mixins.styl';